HazelSharma/HazelSharma/README.md

 🌱 Passionate about Software Developement and Project Management.

-😄 Previously worked at Pitch It Green as a Web Developer and Bell Canada as a Project Coordinator.
+👩‍💻 Currently, working as a Web Developer @ Pitch It Green.

+💼 Previously, worked as a Project Coordinator @ Bell Canada.

 ⚡ Fun fact: I love hiking!
 Favourite experience was a 25km hike along 5 small towns in Cinque Terre, Italy.